Remote Learning: An Introduction to Dialectical Behaviour Therapy

 Dialectical Behaviour Therapy (DBT) was founded in 1993 by Marsha Linehan, initially known as CBT for Borderline disorder.
 DBT consists of a series of skills and techniques for working with personality disorders and other areas.
 Many people want to familiarise themselves with these skills without necessarily becoming a DBT therapist exclusively, and the introduction course is ideal if you are thinking of taking the first step in becoming a DBT therapist or if you would like to have a better understanding of the concept before referring clients or employees to a DBT service.

 Note: There is also the option of participating in an Advanced DBT workshop on completion of this training.
 Please check here for more details: https://www.thelearningcurve.ie/online-learning/remote-learning-advanced-dialectical-behavioural-therapy-dbt-workshop

-This workshop will be delivered live by subject expert Hilde Davy on Zoom: The course will allow you to interact with your trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
+This workshop will be delivered on Zoom and will allow you to interact with your trainer and other participants in a virtual classroom.
+In addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
 You can access the course wherever you have an internet connection; on a desktop, tablet or even a smartphone.